heartforit/cool-injector/README.md

 ====
 * The dependecy container does not allow refrences to classes which refrences itself.
 * Further it does not allow references to classes each to other
-* It does not know how to deal with file names like this-is-my-class.js for example

 How to use?
 ===